 It was a great honor to be the first woman ever elected to federal office from NH, and I kept my promise to serve the rest of us.
 I worked hard to pass legislation that helped troops and veterans, families, small business owners, working men and women, senior citizens, and students.

 I believe that affordable education creates prosperity, that renewable energy is key to our economic and national security, and that sending manufacturing jobs overseas hurts American workers and small businesses.
 I believe that investing in infrastructure, fostering job creation, and fair pay are good business decisions and good moral decisions, and that we can reduce the debt without dismantling essential programs.
 The current Republican-controlled House of Representatives obstructs legislation that will help average Americans and bows to special interests instead of focusing on job creation and good government.

-I will also continue to vote to protect Medicare and Social Security and other essential programs from either privatization or elimination, or from benefit cuts.
-My dad, who was born and died a Republican, never forgot the power of good government to transform lives.
-He served our country in WWII, and then our country thanked him with the GI bill for college so his children were raised in the middle class.
-He and my mom worked hard, raised a family, and served their community.
-They paid their taxes and when they retired, received Social Security benefits and Medicare.
+My Dad, who was a Republican, never forgot the power of good government to transform lives.
+He served in WWII, and then America thanked him with the GI bill for college so his children were raised in the middle class.
+(I thought of Dad and his generation when I cosponsored the new GI Bill of Rights for this generation, now law.)
+My Mom and Dad worked hard, raised a family, and served their community.
+My parents paid their taxes and when they retired, received Social Security benefits and Medicare.
 It was a contract.
 My parents supported these programs when they worked, and used them when they retired.